 Maintenance of Records

-10. A procuring entity or relevant authority shall maintain reports and records of tendering procedures relating to contracts covered by this Chapter, including reports provided for in Article 9.3, and shall retain such reports and records for a period of at least three years from the award of a contract.
+11. A procuring entity shall maintain reports and records of tendering procedures relating to covered procurements, including the reports required by Article 9.8.3, for at least three years after the date a contract is awarded.